Chuck Schuldiner: Illness and death

 The cancer ultimately spread to parts of Schuldiner's brain that were said to be "too sensitive for surgery".
 Despite this, he continued to write music as his condition worsened.
 According to his mother, "He drove himself unmercifully that last year [...]
 We worried so much about him and begged him to rest.
-As the perfectionist he is, he said [the music] was "just OK" and that wasn’t good enough for him or his fans.
-He would go on until he couldn’t anymore, and he really mourned that he couldn’t finish it."
+As the perfectionist he is, he said [the music] was "just OK" and that wasn't good enough for him or his fans.
+He would go on until he couldn't anymore, and he really mourned that he couldn’t finish it."
 Control Denied drummer Richard Christy said "It was inspiring to see somebody going through something so hard and still playing guitar and writing music.
 Chuck was just so committed.
 He gave it everything he had."

 By December 2001, Tim Aymar stated that "Chuck is in very bad shape."
 During this time, Schuldiner was in hospice under the care of his mother.
-On the afternoon of December 13, 2001, Schuldiner died at the age of 34 due to complications from cancer.
+At 4 PM EST on December 13, 2001, Schuldiner died.
 According to his mother, "At the end he thanked me for the golden memories of his childhood."
 In the weeks following his death, his website was reportedly "flooded" with over 14,000 messages from fans paying tribute.
 Schuldiner was cremated.
-According to MTV coverage his funeral was attended by Mike Patton, Metallica's former bassist Jason Newsted, Max Cavalera, King Diamond, Ville Valo, Trey Azagthoth, Glen Benton, Tim Aymar from Control Denied and all the former and active members of Death.
+According to MTV coverage his funeral was attended by Mike Patton, Metallica's former bassist Jason Newsted, Max Cavalera, King Diamond, Ville Valo, Trey Azagthoth, Glen Benton, Tim Aymar from Control Denied, and all the former and active members of Death.

 Aftermath and estate

 After losing Frank, he worried so about what it would do to the three of us - Beth, Christopher and myself - to lose him.
 I promised him we would do the best we could if he were to lose that fight and that is what we are trying to do, keep that promise.
 Chuck was the one who never gave up, who instilled hope and love in those all around him and he never cursed fate.
-Chuck’s steadfast hope for the future and his family, friends, and the many fans who wrote to him sustained him.
+Chuck's steadfast hope for the future and his family, friends, and the many fans who wrote to him sustained him.